ho-thanh-und/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add remarks to an applicant
-2. QuickHire adds the given remark to the applicant's details
+1. QuickHire adds the given remark to the applicant's details

    Use case ends.

 ---

-**Use Case: UC07 - Finding an applicant**
+**Use Case: UC07 - Finding applicants**

 **MSS**
-1. User request to find an applicant using some keywords
+1. User request to find applicants using some keywords
-2. QuickHire shows the list of applicants matching the provided keywords
+1. QuickHire shows the list of applicants matching the provided keywords

    Use case ends.